pro99matt/About-me--pro99matt/README.md

 - 👋 Hi, I’m @pro99matt
 - 👀 I’m interested in videogames and mobile app
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning rust 🦀
 - 💞️ I’m looking to gain experience
 <!---
 - 📫 How to reach me ...